 Combined Cycle Maintenance Adder - The dollars per unit of fuel (or heat) as derived from actual maintenance expenses or FERC Accounts 512, 513, and 553.
-If submitting as a simple cycle CT, use actual maintenance expenses or total dollars from FERC Account 553 divided by Equivalent Service Hours (ESH).
-Market Sellers that use FERC accounts must remove labor expenses from the accounts as those costs are typically recovered in the capacity market.
+If submitting as a simple cycle CT, use actual maintenance expenses or total dollars from FERC Account 553 divided by Equivalent Service Hours (ESH), MWh, starts, or hours.
+Market Sellers that use FERC Accounts must remove straight time labor when calculating the Maintenance Adder.